‘Nitish Dented Alliance back, stellar RJD fight’: How newspapers reported BJP’s Bihar victory

 Meanwhile, the Hindustan Times blared in capital letters: “BJP GIVES BIHAR TO NITISH”.
 The newspaper said the mandate given by Bihar’s electorate both marked a continuity and change, referring to the less-than-stellar performance of Nitish Kumar’s party.

 The Hindu, however, went with a simple headline: “NDA has clear edge in tough Bihar fight”.
-It carried a similar celebratory image as The Times of India and Hindustan Times.
+It carried the same celebratory image as The Times of India and Hindustan Times.

 Meanwhile, Hindi newspapers – Amar Ujala, Jansatta, Rajasthan Patrika – focused on the upper hand gained by BJP over alliance partner JD(U).